rabbitmq/workloads/resiliency/README.md

 [e88a705](https://github.com/rabbitmq/workloads/commit/e88a705)

+The application's code base has changed since that commit so that we could achieve things like:
+- use Spring AMQP configuration (`spring.rabbitmq.*`) from the environment (such as `application.yml`) to customize ConnectionFactories among other objects
+- expose RabbitMQ metrics

 ### Types of failures/situations

 Now that we have the application ready, we are going to improve its resiliency by challenging it with a number of failures.